natalieagus/50005/docs/Problem Set/07-network-basics.md

 <p>Changing from `/24` to `/22` expands the addressable range from 256 to 1024 possible hosts.
 This allows more devices to be grouped under the same network, but only if all devices agree on the new mask.</p>

-<p>If subnet masks are inconsistent, devices may treat the same IP address differently — one may think it is on the local network, while another believes it requires routing.
+<p>If subnet masks are inconsistent, devices may treat the same IP address differently.
+One may think it is on the local network, while another believes it requires routing.
 This causes miscommunication and failed local delivery.</p>

 <p>Misaligned subnets can lead to unreachable hosts, incorrect routing, or silent packet drops.
 These problems are difficult to detect without examining subnet configurations closely.</p>